xsijin/Feed-Eat-Treat-Repeat/Feed Eat Treat Repeat/README.md

 )
 ```

+Reason: clean, sleek, not cluttered with props

 ## Biggest Challenge

-My biggest challenge was mapping the Airtable ID back to the food item I want to edit/delete for CRUD.
+My biggest challenge was mapping the Airtable ID back to the food item I want to edit/delete for CRUD after a new food is added.
+While the rest of the food items are able to render the correct ID, the newly added food item kept showing 'undefined' ID.
 Until now, I believe I am still overthinking it.
 Would love to find ways to make my code more efficient.
+My code also introduced an issue where 2 food items of the same name may map to the wrong ID.

 ```
   const [foodItemIdMap, setFoodItemIdMap] = useState({});